These are short articles I have published over the years, listed by date.

 2008–September 2: “How does Revelation speak today?
 Revelation is about Jesus, not vengeance.”
 The Mennonite.
 [An introduction to the theology of the book of Revelation arguing that the central message of this book is a call to persevering love in the face of the world’s brokenness and evil.]

-2009—May 25 – August 17: Reflections on the Sunday School lessons.
-Mennonite Weekly Review [A series of short Bible studies focusing on the Old Testament books of the Law.]
+2009—May 25 – August 17: The Old Testament Law: Reflections on the Sunday School lessons.
+Mennonite Weekly Review [A series of 13 short Bible studies]

 2009—October 20: “Healing Justice.”
 The Mennonite [A critique of retributive justice practices, a theological analysis, and suggestions for an alternative—restorative justice—that better reflects biblical justice.]

-2010—August 23 – November 15: Reflections on the Sunday School lessons.
-Mennonite Weekly Review [A series of short Bible studies focusing on the Old Testament God as presented in Exodus and the Psalms.]
+2010—August 23 – November 15: The Old Testament God: Reflections on the Sunday School lessons.
+Mennonite Weekly Review [A series of 13 short Bible studies from Exodus and the Psalms.]

 2010—September – August 2012: “Pursue Peace.”
 Purpose [A series of 24 meditations on peacemaking dealing with various issues with an emphasis on personal application.]